sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 Which takes two arrays as arguments and performs element-wise vector addition to `vl` elements starting at element `idx`, and stores it into a third array.
 For now, if `arr1`, `arr2`, and `arr3` have different lengths, as long as elements in indices `i:i+vl-1` are valid for the three arrays (two sources and destination), the operation is valid.

 ### Other types on arrays
 We have not implemented any array type checking on arrays.
-While we expect the programmer to only use integer values on array elements, there may not be any error thrown if they stored other types.
+While we expect the programmer to only use integer values on array elements; there may not be any error thrown if they stored other types.
 Vector arithmetic or logic operations have undefined behavior for these cases.
 We left type checking for future work.

 ### Simulating vector ops in Vrili (Vril interpreter)
 We have extended Brili to interpret vector operations.